Sister Rosetta

 Illustration by Michela Chiarelli

-Sister Rosetta Tharpe was born on March 20, 1915, on a cotton plantation where her parents worked and passed on to her a passion for singing.
+Sister Rosetta Tharpe was born on March 20, 1915, on a cotton plantation where her parents worked, passing on to her a passion for singing.

-Recognized by Eric Clapton and Keith Richards, she was the first artist to use distortion on the electric guitar and to receive the flattering compliment … “playing like a man”!
+Recognized by Eric Clapton and Keith Richards, she was the first artist to use distortion on the electric guitar and received the flattering compliment of "playing like a man."

-She died on October 9, 1973, leaving behind a trail of famous and award-winning records such as This Train and Down by the Riverside.
+She died on October 9, 1973, leaving behind a legacy of famous and award-winning records such as This Train and Down by the Riverside.

 Previous